 In the text: Your long tail keyword should appear in the first paragraph of your text, and variations thereof should appear at least two or three times in your content.

 Now that we’ve gone over that checklist, let’s see what kind of content can be created with these long tail keywords that will add value to your website.

-Starting a blog is the most natural way of subtly using long tail keywords to your advantage, and will become the home of the majority of those detailed terms and phrases.
+Creating a free blog is the most natural way of subtly using long tail keywords to your advantage, and will become the home of the majority of those detailed terms and phrases.
 Let’s say you own a beauty parlor in Brooklyn.
 Your blog can contain an array of topics: ranging from the best products to use, to hairstyle tutorials and more.
 Start by jotting down all the broad topics you can think of.
 For a beauty salon, these could be: hairstyles, makeup tutorial, facial cleanse, etc. Then use the methods above to find ideas, like this one “how to contour makeup tutorial”.
 And boom, you have your article topic!
 Now it’s time to let your creative writing juices flow.
 Don’t worry, we won’t leave you hanging here.
-If you need more tips on how to write a blog post, or even how to start a blog, we’ve got you covered!

 FAQ pages & product guides